NINE ENTRIES

 “Socialists as Portrayed by A. I. Solzhenitsyn” (8 pp.)

-In an article signed with the pseudonym “An Old Socialist”, the author writes about “A.I.’s totally incorrect, biased and distorted description of political exile in the 20s and 30s” in Volume III of The Gulag Archipelago.
+In an article signed with the pseudonym “An Old Socialist”, the author writes about “A.I.’s totally incorrect, biased and distorted description of political exile in the 1920s and 1930s” in Volume III of The Gulag Archipelago.

 “The Soviet State System and Psychiatry” (8 pp.)

-The author of this anonymous article, a psychiatrist by profession, affirms that there is no deliberate agreement between the KGB and the psychiatrists who carry out forensic-psychiatric examinations.
-He writes that the KGB knows how to have political detainees placed in psychiatric hospitals even without any such agreement — by making use of the ‘humanist’ tendencies of psychiatrists and the vagueness of diagnostic criteria in psychiatry, and the existence of psychiatrists of different ‘schools’.
+The KGB knows how to have political detainees placed in psychiatric hospitals, he writes, even without any such agreement — by making use of the ‘humanist’ tendencies of psychiatrists and the vagueness of diagnostic criteria in psychiatry, and the existence of psychiatrists of different ‘schools’.
 The author concludes:

 “Then is there such a thing as psychiatric terror in the USSR, or not?
 There is.
 By whom is it carried out?
 By state organs (the KGB, the courts).
 Psychiatrists are used in this terror as an ignorant mass of people who do not understand the meaning of their actions …